Colin Chapman Lead Faculty for MENA Islam

 Rupen Das Lead Faculty for MENA History, Politics and Economics

-Rupen’s undergraduate and graduate degrees are both from Syracuse University.
-He holds a doctoral degree (DMin) from Acadia Divinity College, Acadia University, Canada.
-In addition he holds certificates in Disaster Management from the University of Wisconsin, in Refugee Studies from York University, and in Evaluating and Managing Evaluations of Humanitarian Action from ALNAP, UK.
-Rupen has twice been a 21st Century Fellow in the UK and was Visiting Scholar at Harvard University’s School of Education.
+Rupen’s undergraduate and graduate degrees are both from Syracuse University in the US, and doctoral degree (DMin) from Acadia Divinity College, Acadia University, Canada.
+At present, he is a Ph.D. candidate at the Vrije University in Amsterdam.
+In addition, he holds certificates in Disaster Management from the University of Wisconsin, in Refugee Studies from York University, and in Evaluating and Managing Evaluations of Humanitarian Action from ALNAP, UK.
+Rupen has twice been a 21st Century Fellow in the UK, an Ashoka Fellow, and a Visiting Scholar at Harvard University’s School of Education.

 Richard McCallum Lead Faculty for MENA Cultures